EMS Response

 More Than Fire Suppression

 All operational officers and firefighters must be certified as Emergency Medical Technicians (EMT) by the State of Missouri upon their hiring and maintain their license through their career.
-Southern Platte operates all of its vehicles (engines, aerials, utility vehicles and tankers) with the equipment needed in which to function as an ALS first response unit.
+Southern Platte operates all of its vehicles (pumpers, aerials, utility vehicles and tankers) with the equipment needed in which to function as an ALS first response unit.

 Ambulances